 |8 p.m.||Snack||Cottage cheese + berries + mixed nuts|

 I know I’ve been putting a lot of emphasis on eating enough, but the quality of the food is equally important.
 Ideally, your calories should NOT be coming from foods high in saturated or trans fats (i.e. fish and chips, schnitzel, salami, mayonnaise…), sweets (i.e. cake, soda, candy, milk chocolate…) and/or alcohol.
 These types of foods have little, if any, protein, vitamins and minerals, and can contribute to inflammation, thus negatively impacting the healing process1.

 As such, you need to have a balanced diet with fruits, vegetables, lean protein, low-fat dairy, and wholegrains that will fuel and support rehabilitation1-2.
 Similarly, mono – and polyunsaturated fats, like avocado and extra virgin olive oil, have anti-inflammatory properties to assist with healing the injured area1.
-Struggling with alcohol?
-Swap for a bubbly beverage like soda water with fruits or choose a light beer and limit consumption as much as possible.
+If you are struggling with drinking less alcohol, swap for a bubbly beverage like soda water with fruits or choose a light beer and limit consumption as much as possible.

-To ensure you eat the appropriate type and amount of foods, it is worth seeing a dietitian as we are qualified and equipped to calculate energy/calorie requirements for each individual based on their situation.
+To ensure you eat the appropriate type and amount of foods, it is always worth seeing a dietitian as we are qualified and equipped to calculate energy/calorie requirements for each individual based on their injury and situation.